ChuanMeng/RLT4Reranking/README.md

 #### 3.1.3 Surprise
 Note that Surprise only depends on retrieval scores and uses a score threshold to truncate a ranked list; Suprise cannot be tuned for re-rankers because the score threshold is set based on Cramer-von-Mises statistic testings and the threshold is not a tunable hyperparameter.
-Run the following commands to perform Surprise on TREC-DL 19 and 20:
+Run the following commands to perform Surprise on TREC-DL 19 and 20, as well as Robust04:
 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")